-Sunday 13 October 2024
+Sunday, 13 October 2024

-Reader's response final
+Reader's response Draft 4

 N3 DJI Flight Control Unit (FCU)

 The DJI N3 flight controller is a reliable, robust, safe platform for custom built drones, and it is highly recommended in operating in a densely populated country like Singapore.
+However, a successful flight mission would still depend on skills and intuitive judgement of a drone operator albeit the sophistication of the FCU and its safety features.

 The flight controller contains a dual Inertial Management Unit (IMU) for built in redundancy which enhances flight reliability.
 For example, if one of the IMU is down the secondary unit can regain control which prevents the UAS from crashing or moving in an undesired direction.